Challenge

 • the contact details of the person in charge and of the supplier of the algorithm.

-How the content of the file was determined
+How the content of the report was determined

-To determine the content of the algorithmic transparency files, the Innovation and Data team with the support of the legal services of the AOC, has carried out a study that includes:
+To determine the content of the reports transparència algorithmic, the Innovation and Data team with the support of the AOC's legal services, carried out, in 2023, a study that included:

-1. A analysis of existing regulations which addresses the issue of transparency of automated decisions made by AI algorithms, paying particular attention to:
+1. An analysis of the existing regulations at that time in which the subject of the transparència of automated decisions made by AI algorithms, paying particular attention to the following rules:

 • European Data Protection Regulation (RGPD)

-• Regulation on the use of artificial intelligence of the Council of Europe (AI Act)
+• Proposal for a Regulation on the use of artificial intelligence of the Council of Europe (AI Act)

 • Law 40/2015 on the Legal Regime of the Public Sector (LRJSP) and Regulations for the performance and operation of the Public Sector by electronic means (RD 203/2021)